rhysbobbett/koogsynth/README.md

 ### Future Features

 - MIDI Input/Output
-    - I would like to impliment midi in/out for the device so I can utilise it with DAW audio software.
+    - I would like to implement midi in/out for the device so I can utilise it with DAW audio software.
 - More Effects
     - To have additional effects modules would enhance the experience, it would be possible to add a delay effect by adding an additional node.
 - Visualisers for each oscillator